GeoBigData/gbdx-training/test.md

 ## step 1) write and test algorithm that processes locally
-here is an example python script that clips a raster image using a shapefile
+here is an example python script that clips a raster image using a shapefile (need to explain how)
   ```python
   import fiona
   import rasterio
   import os